 - Severe stress, depression or intense exercise

-If you’re worried about your discharge colour, amount, or other symptoms, your body is pretty good at letting you know if there is something wrong,
+If you’re worried about your discharge colors, amount, or other symptoms, your body is pretty good at letting you know if there is something wrong,

 It will also send some specific cues like itching, pain, and burning during urination to let you know you should go see a doctor.